javecilla/Web-Based-Inventory-Management-System/README.md

 For access to the Golden Minds Colleges Inventory System, [click here](https://ims.goldenmindsbulacan.com/auth/login).

+And to access and view the documentation of this project, [click here](https://drive.google.com/drive/folders/1THOlYmUuAZfYnjXEYUxOsQi4MT4xpA0j?usp=sharing).

 ## License

 This project is licensed under the [MIT License](https://github.com/javecilla/G12_THESIS_InventorySystem/blob/main/LICENSE).